-As a foreign national of an EU country, you do not need an entry visa to enter Italy or a Permesso di Soggiorno – Permit of Stay.
+As a citizen of an EU country, you do not need an entry visa to enter Italy or a Residence Permit (Permesso di Soggiorno).
 You can enter Italy with your valid national ID card or Passport.

 NON - EU STUDENTS

 Duration of stay in Italy: more than 90 days

 1. STUDENT VISA (obtained in country of residence)

 Depending on your nationality, you may or may not need a Student Visa to remain in Italy for up to 90 days.
 Please consult il Visto per l’Italia to determine whether you will require a Student Visa.

 - If the Visa is not required, you will be able to enter Italy with a passport valid for at least three months after your planned date of departure from the Schengen Area.